 Until recently the Institute consisted of about 10 small departments.
 In 2011 these departments were merged into four main departments, which represent four main profiles of the research at the Institute: synthesis and characterization of polymers, composite polymeric materials, polymeric biomaterials, and molecular simulations of polymers.

-As a result of the PISAS accreditation for years 2012 – 2015, the international accreditation panel of experts evaluated institute with the highest rating A characterized as “The research is internationally leading within the European context.
-The institute has demonstrated important contributions to the field and is considered an international player in Europe. “.
+As a result of the PISAS accreditation for years 2016 – 2021, the international accreditation panel of experts evaluated the Institute with the highest rating A characterized as “The research is internationally leading within the European context.
+The Institute has demonstrated important contributions to the field.”